DirectoryTree/LdapRecord-Docs/laravel/v1/auth/quickstart.md

 These features must be disabled since we cannot persist profile data, two-factor authentication codes, and more, into the users LDAP object.

-### Step 3 - Modifying Blade Views {#plain-view-setup}
+### Step 3 - Modifying Blade Views

 When we use plain LDAP authentication, an instance of the LdapRecord `model` you have configured for authentication will be returned when calling the `Auth::user()` method.
 This means that our currently published blade views will immediately throw an exception due to calls such as:
 `Auth::user()->name`.
 Most notably, the `views/navigation-dropdown.php` file, if you are using the Livewire stack.